Norfolk: Old Buckenham

 William White's History, Gazetteer, and Directory of Norfolk 1845

 [Transcription copyright © Pat Newby]

-His father, disliking the old Saxon castle here, erected a new castle, a little farther to the east, upon the ancient earthworks, which still exist, and like those of Castle Acre, Rising, Hedingham, and Norwich, comprise a circular work.
-This fortress consisted of a keep, two circular towers, a grand entrance tower, a barbican, and embattled walls, surrounded by a moat; but nothing now remains except the keep and a few ruined fragments of the gateway and keep, all traces of the entrenchments having been obliterated by the plough.
+His father, disliking the old Saxon castle here, erected a new CASTLE upon the hill, a little farther to the east.
+This fortress consisted of a keep, two circular towers, a grand entrance tower, barbican, and embattled walls, surrounded by a moat; but nothing now remains except a few ruined fragments of the gateway and keep, all traces of the entrenchments having been obliterated by the plough.

-The second William d'Albini founded a Priory here in 1085, for Augustine canons.
-At the Dissolution it was valued at £131 11s., and granted to Sir Thomas Knyvet.
-But few traces of it now remain, though the foundations of its conventual church were extant in Blomefield's time.
+The second Wm. de Albini, founded a PRIORY here in 1085, for Augustine canons.
+At the dissolution it was valued at £131.
+11s., and granted to Sir Thomas Knyvet.
+But few traces of it now remain, though the foundation of its conventual church were extant in Blomefield's time.

 See also the Old Buckenham parish page.

 These pages are for personal use only.
 They may not be copied, and the links within them may not be harvested for use on your own web pages.
 Please see the Copyright Notice.